IIT Palakkad

-Indian Institute of Technology Palakkad (IIT Palakkad or IIT PKD) is a public autonomous engineering and research institute located in Palakkad, Kerala.
+The Indian Institute of Technology Palakkad (IIT Palakkad or IITPkd) is a public autonomous engineering and research institute located in Palakkad, Kerala.
 It is one of India's 23 IITs.
 Proposed in the 2014 Union budget of India, IIT Palakkad was established in 2015 as an Institute of National Importance by the Government of India.

-The institute started functioning in August 2015 from a temporary site located inside the Ahalia Integrated Campus, Palakkad.
-In February 2019, academic activities commenced on the Nila Campus, sometimes referred to as the transit campus.
-The Nila Campus is nestled in the corner of the under-construction 500-acre permanent campus at Kanjikode.

 History

 The Indian Institutes of Technology (IITs) were established by the Government of India as Institute of National Importance through a Central Statute, the Institutes of Technology Act, 1961.
 The success of the IITs led to the demand for establishing more such institutions across our country.
 Kerala, one of India's most educationally advanced states, had a long pending demand for an IIT.
-In 2012, then Prime Minister Dr. Manmohan Singh said that the Centre was seriously considering a proposal to set up an IIT in Kerala under the Twelfth Plan.
+In 2012, then Prime Minister Manmohan Singh said that the Centre was seriously considering a proposal to set up an IIT in Kerala under the Twelfth Plan.

-In July 2014, an IIT in the state of Kerala was proposed in the 2014 Union budget of India.
-On November 20, 2014, IIT Madras was designated as the mentor institute by the Ministry of Human Resources and Human Development, and the director of IIT Madras, Dr. Bhaskar Ramamurthi assumed the role of Mentor Director.
-The institute's first academic session commenced on August 3, 2015 with a sanctioned strength of 120 students – 30 each in Civil Engineering, Computer Science Engineering, Electrical Engineering and Mechanical Engineering.
-IIT Madras deputed a batch of experienced professors including the ones recently retired, former deans and heads of various departments to the new campus as both permanent and visiting professors.
+In July 2014, an IIT in the state of Kerala was proposed in the 2014 Union budget of India, the first budget of Narendra Modi led NDA government.
+On November 20, 2014, IIT Madras was designated as the mentor institute by the Ministry of Human Resources and Human Development, and the director of IIT Madras, Bhaskar Ramamurthi assumed the role of Mentor Director.
+The institute's first academic session commenced on August 3, 2015 with 120 students – 30 each in Civil Engineering, Computer Science Engineering, Electrical Engineering and Mechanical Engineering.

 IIT Palakkad was incorporated in the Institutes of Technology Act, 1961, through the Institutes of Technology (Amendment) Act, 2016, in September 2016.
-In January 2017, Dr. P. B. Sunil Kumar, who was the Professor-in-charge, was appointed as the Director by then President of India, Pranab Mukherjee.
+In January 2017, P. B. Sunil Kumar, who was the Professor-in-charge, was appointed as the Director by then President of India, Pranab Mukherjee.

-A. Seshadri Sekhar, professor and head of the department of mechanical engineering at the IIT Madras, succeeded Dr. P. B. Sunil Kumar as the director of the institute in October 2022.
+A. Seshadri Sekhar, professor and head of the department of mechanical engineering at the IIT Madras, succeeded P. B. Sunil Kumar as the director of the institute in October 2022.